 There’s more to the neighborhood than business casual.

 High-end, Hong Kong-based restaurant Hutong boasts a colorful outpost in Miami.
-The filled-with-vibes restaurant offers classics like Peking duck, which uses a recipe said to have been developed over one hundred years ago for the Emperor, and dumplings filled with everything from rose Champagne to prawn and black truffle.
-It’s also an excellent place for strong cocktails and top-notch people-watching.
+The filled-with-vibes restaurant offers classics like Peking duck, a recipe said to have been developed over one hundred years ago for the Emperor, and dumplings filled with everything from rose Champagne to prawn and black truffle.
+It’s also an excellent place for solid cocktails and top-notch people-watching.

 The River Oyster Bar